MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

  ADOMD.NET is a managed data client library used for querying Analysis Services data.
 It's installed and used by tools and client applications.

  When connecting to a database, the connection string properties for all three libraries are similar.
 Almost any connection string you define for ADOMD.NET by using  [Microsoft.AnalysisServices.AdomdClient.AdomdConnection.ConnectionString](/dotnet/api/microsoft.analysisservices.adomdclient.adomdconnection.connectionstring#Microsoft_AnalysisServices_AdomdClient_AdomdConnection_ConnectionString) also works for AMO and the Analysis Services OLE DB Provider (MSOLAP).
-To learn more, see [Connection string properties &#40;Analysis Services&#41;](instances/connection-string-properties-analysis-services).
+To learn more, see [Connection string properties](instances/connection-string-properties-analysis-services.md).

 ## How to determine client library version